How to Customize Your Adoption Plan

 Did you know that with a modern adoption plan, you can choose your baby’s parents?
 You’re also able to decide how things go at the hospital and how much contact you’d like with the adoptive couple over the years.
 You’re in the driver’s seat of your adoption plan and the choice is up to you!

-Here are all the choices you have with modern adoption:
+Here are all the choices you have when you create a modern adoption plan:

 Select Your Baby’s Adoptive Parents